cben/animation-stack-language/README.md

 # A stack language REPL for kids

-My kids are 4yo and 6yo (as I started working on this), have a lot of experience with tablets but none with textual interfaces.
-Ofek reads well and writes, Maayan doesn't quite read yet.
+My kids were 4yo and 6yo (as I started working on this), had a lot of experience with tablets but none with textual interfaces.
+Ofek reads well and writes, Maayan didn't quite read yet (back then).

-I want not only to teach some coding but also to _encourage literacy_.
+I wanted not only to teach some coding but also to _encourage literacy_.
-I want a "CLI" where typing gives them some magic power, specifically controlling the RGB light in their room.
+I wanted a "CLI" where typing gives them some magic power, specifically controlling the RGB light in their room.

 ## UI: https://animation-stack-language.netlify.app/

-⚠ Experimental ^_^.

-Shows stack at current cursor position, updated on any edit / cursor movement (BUG: only when placed between words).
+Shows stack at current cursor position, updated on any edit / cursor movement.

 Locally:
 ```sh